 Season with parsley, basil, salt and pepper and bay leaf.

 Reduce heat to medium-low and simmer until liquid is reduced significantly.
 (How much is "significantly"?
 Enough to give the stew body but not too much that you can't dip bread in it.)
+If you're concerned that there isn't enough liquid, add a half cup to a cup of water when no one is looking.

 Add mussels, scallops, crab legs and shrimp.
 Quarter or halve crab legs, if necessary.